timebertt/thesis-controller-sharding/content/40-design.md

 The sharder is a controller that reconciles API objects of a given kind and assigns them to the individual controller instances.
 It persists object assignments by setting the `shard` label on the objects themselves to the ID of the responsible instance.
 As the sharder itself is responsible for mutating all API objects of a given kind, it must run under the usual leader election.
-I.e., there is only a single active sharder at any given time and additional sharder instances are in stand-by.
+I.e., there is only a single active sharder at any given time and additional sharder instances are in standby.
 The sharder itself watches and caches all API objects of the sharded kind.
 However, it uses a metadata-only watch to minimize the resulting resource usage.